marcoguerri/marcoguerri.github.io/_posts/2016-05-19-mp30-data-corruption.markdown

 ---
 layout: post
-title:  "Network data corruption on Gigabyte R120-P31"
+title:  "Network data corruption on Gigabyte R120-P31 - Part 1"
 date:   2016-06-19 21:00:00
 categories: jekyll update
 summary: "In this post I have summed up some of the steps I have gone through to debug a subtle data corruption issue encountered on a Gigabyte ARM64 R120-MP31.
-This post is incomplete and being currently developed."
+This first part covers integrity investigations at the transport layer (i.e.
+TCP checksums) and at link layer (i.e. Ethernet CRC32)."
 ---

 Background